Drinfeld-Stuhler modules: Complex multiplication

 \begin{rem} For any $\alpha\in D(\A_f)^\times$ and a CM field $K\subset D$, the intersection $K\cap \alpha \widehat{O}_D \alpha^{-1}$ is an $A$-order in $K$.
 To prove this, first observe that $D\cap \alpha \widehat{O}_D \alpha^{-1}$ is a maximal order in $D$.
 Hence it is enough to prove that for any maximal order $\cM$ in $D$ the intersection $E:=K\cap \cM$ is an $A$-order.
 It is clear that $A\subset E$.
 By Exercise 4, p.
 131, \cite{Reiner}, there is a maximal order $\cM'$ in $D$ such that $K\cap \cM'=O_K$.
 It is easy to see that $\cM'':=\cM\cap \cM'$ is an $A$-order in $D$ (in fact, it is a hereditary order; cf. \cite[$\S$40]{Reiner}).
 Hence $\cM''$ has finite index in $\cM'$.
 On the other hand, since $E=O_K\cap \cM''$, under the natural homomorphism $\cM'\to \cM'/\cM''$ the module $O_K$ maps onto $O_K/E$.
 Thus, $E$ has finite index in $O_K$, i.e., is an order. \end{rem}

 \begin{lem} Let $K$ be a CM subfield of $D$.
 The number of fixed points of $K^\times$ in $\Omega^d$ is non-zero and is at most $d$. \end{lem} \begin{proof} Since $F$ has transcendence degree $1$ over $\F_q$, we can find a primitive element $\gamma\in K$ such that $K=F(\gamma)$; cf. \cite{BMcL}.
 It is enough to prove that $\gamma$ has at least one and at most $d$ fixed points in $\Omega^d$.
-The characteristic polynomial of $\gamma$, as an element of $\GL_d(\Fi)$, is irreducible.
-Since the minimal polynomial of $\gamma$ divides its characteristic polynomial, it must be equal to the characteristic polynomial.
+Note that the minimal polynomial of $\gamma$ over $F$ has degree $d$ and divides the characteristic polynomial of $\gamma$ considered as an element of $\GL_d(\Fi)$.
+Thus, the minimal polynomial is equal to the characteristic polynomial.
 The claim then follows from the fact that a matrix in $\GL_d(\C_\infty)$, whose characteristic and minimal polynomials are equal, has at least one and at most $d$ eigenvectors, up to scaling. \end{proof}

-Let $K$ be a CM subfield of $D$, and $E$ be an $A$-order in $K$.
+\begin{notn} Let $K$ be a CM subfield of $D$, and $E$ be an $A$-order in $K$.
 Let